aliesenli/temperature/README.md

-# Arduino Live Temperature Chart
+# Arduino Live Temperature/Humidity Chart
-#### Simple arduino project getting temperature data and displaying a live-chart
+#### Simple arduino project reading temperature & humidity data and displaying live-charts
 <img src="https://github.com/AliEsenli/arduino-live-temperature/blob/master/public/temperature-chart.gif">
 <img src="https://github.com/AliEsenli/arduino-live-temperature/blob/master/public/arduino-plan.png">

-This project was made using the DHT11 temperature and humidity sensor.
+In this project I used the DHT11 temperature- and humiditysensor for measurements.
+Apexcharts for charting/visualizing.
+Data is read through Serial Port and Socket.io is used for communication between client and server (emitting temperature & humidity data to client)

-#### Requirements
+#### Prerequisites
 - Visual Studio Code
 - Arduino IDE
+- Node.js

 #### Installation
 Open Arduino IDE and Upload the .ino file to your Arduino UNO.
-Please make sure your arduino is using the "COM3" port or change it in the source code(server.js).
+If you are using Windows, please make sure your arduino is using the "COM3" serial port or change it in the source code(server.js).
+For Linux, your serial port will look like this "/dev/ttyS"

-Open Visual Studio Code go to integrated terminal and type:
+Open Visual Studio Code, go to integrated terminal and type:
 ```
 npm install
 ```